Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/movable-ink-event-streaming.md

 ### Prerequisites

-To configure an Event Streaming integration from Amplitude to Movable Ink, you must fulfill the following prerequisites from Movable Ink:
+To configure an Event Streaming integration from Amplitude to Movable Ink, you need to retrieve these items from Movable Ink:

 - **Tenant Token**
 - **Basic Authorization Header**